 2. Cook in Quantity

 If your nesting instinct is accompanied by a cooking obsession, take advantage and get your meal prep on.
 Make extra servings of your favorite freezer-friendly foods.
 Make soups, bake muffins, prep hot cereals and stews, and then store, clearly marked, in single-meal containers in the freezer.
 You’ll be especially grateful to come home to homemade meals and snacks after spending time in the birth center or hospital.

 3. Do Laundry

 Wash your towels, duvet cover, pillow shams, throw rugs, guest sheets and anything else that needs a once-over before baby arrives.
 Use an alternative to hefty chemical detergents.
 I like Dapple products because they contain eco-friendly formulas that are safe for your family and the environment.
 If you live in a place where you don’t have access to laundry, consider hiring a laundry service to take care of your needs for the first six weeks until you get into a rhythm.
 Stock up on your preferred detergent and cleaning solutions, because you’ll be washing lots and lots of little onesies, pajamas and receiving blankets.

 4. Load Up Your Pantry

 Stock up on staples like it’s going out of style—because it is.
 You won’t be doing the shopping once the baby arrives—you won’t have time.
 It’s all about keeping the pantry healthy and convenient.
 Think nuts (the perfect nutrient-dense nibbler), trail mix, quinoa and broths for easy soups.
 Other goods to get as you prepare for birth: whole-grain crackers, canned beans, brown rice and healthy sauces.

 5. Order Birth Announcements

 You can get these online or at a stationery store, so they’re ready to go as soon as you know the final baby stats.
 Address the envelopes now so they’re ready to be stuffed and mailed.
-A great and easy way to announce baby’s birth: Pingg.com.
-They have a variety of designs and you don’t have to bother with postage unless you really want to.
+A great and easy way to announce baby’s birth: Minted.com.
+They have a variety of designs and offer free custom envelopes and recipient addressing.

 6. Restock Your Refrigerator